JBierenbroodspot/PROJA/README.md

 * `manage.py makemigrations`
 * `manage.py migrate`

+## Superuser

+You can create a superuser using the `manage.py createsuperuser` command.

 ## Start

 After everything is set up correctly you can start the server by using `manage.py runserver`.